ztar0light/Refresh/README.md

 ## Refresh
-A browser extension to automatically reload youtube tabs when undesierable function activates.
+A browser extension to automatically reload Youtube tabs when undesirable function activates.

 ---